rhopfer/ambari-shell/README.md

 - **tasks** - Lists the Ambari tasks
 - **version** - Displays shell version

 Please note that all commands are context aware - and are available only when it makes sense.
 For example the `cluster create` command is not available until a `blueprint` has not been added or selected.
-A good approach is to use the `hint` command - as the AMbari UI, this will give you hints about the available commands and the flow of creating or configuring a cluster.
+A good approach is to use the `hint` command - as the Ambari UI, this will give you hints about the available commands and the flow of creating or configuring a cluster.

 *You can always use TAB for completion or available parameters.*